 Be sure to test any upgrades on a server other than the primary server you use for normal clinical support.
 Always be sure to back up your system before upgrading.

-Supported community-developed OpenMRS modules are regularly updated, and those new versions are published in the OpenMRS module repository.
+Supported community-developed OpenMRS modules are regularly updated, and those new versions are published in the OpenMRS Add-ons index.
 You should check for upgraded modules regularly.
-Go to http://modules.openmrs.org/ or view the "Manage Modules" page from the OpenMRS Administration page.
+Go to https://addons.openmrs.org/ or view the "Manage Modules" page from the OpenMRS Administration page.
 From there, you can upgrade a module with updates automatically by clicking Install Update, or you may manually upload the new version by following the instructions on the page.

 Amani's maintenance plan